tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

 stay.
 He even grinned.
 A few seconds later up came Jenny Skunk.
 It was a white stripe on Jenny's coat that Unc' Billy had seen.

-Jenny gave a little snort of surprise when he almost bumped into Unc' Billy.
+Jenny gave a little snort of surprise when she almost bumped into Unc' Billy.

-"What are you doing here?" he demanded.
+"What are you doing here?" she demanded.

 "Just taking a li'l walk fo' the good of mah appetite," replied Unc' Billy, grinning more broadly than ever.
 "What are yo' doing here, Brer Skunk?"

 "The same thing," replied Jenny.
-Then he chuckled.
+Then she chuckled.
 "This is an unexpected meeting.
-I guess you must have had the same thing on your mind all day that I have," he added.
+I guess you must have had the same thing on your mind all day that I have," she added.

 "Ah reckon so," replied Unc' Billy, and both grinned.